 MESSAGE FROM THE DOCTORS

 The Doctors have requested that our patient advisors ask you for a brief reason for your appointment.
 This is to assist you in accessing the most appropriate service.
 They will also ask you for your preferred contact number.
 If appropriate you will be given an appointment with an Advanced Nurse Practitioner.
 We do appreciate the difficulties patients face in the current climate when all our available appointments have been taken.
 We would kindly ask you to consider other options recommended such as GP appointments at the extended hours service at Bath Street, Widnes walk-in centre, your local pharmacy and Bath Street Wellbeing Centre for family planning and sexual health.
 The patient advisors will have details regarding these servcies.
 I would remind you that we provide 4 extended hours clinics each week on Monday and Wednesday until 8.30 in the evening.
-You can also access a range of services including booking appointments online.

 Details of our Practice Nurse Services are available in the following link Services Delivered by our Practice Nurses .
 Remember that Nurse appointments can be booked further ahead and are not released daily like GP appointments.
 If you are booking a Nurse appointment we suggest you phone after 10am when demand is less.